 Awards: Federal government Citation for Citizenship award (1994); nominated for the Order of Canada (2000); Spirit of Community Volunteerism Award (2004) and the Chamber of Commerce Entrepreneur of the Year Award (2005), Port Moody Heritage Award (2007 and 2012), recipient of Queen Elizabeth II Diamond Jubilee Medal (2012), Tri-Cities Chamber of Commerce Member of the Year (2012), Top 25 Canadian Immigrant Award (June 2016).

 Jasper Sloan Yip is a musician and radio producer from Vancouver, BC.
-After studying History and English at UBC, Jasper spent a year traveling throughout Europe.
-While abroad, he committed himself to start a career in music which began in 2007 when he played his first show on a stage he built in his own back yard.
-From there, he went on to put together a seven-piece band behind him with whom he has released three albums, toured Canada, Europe, and the United States.
-Their most recent release, 2017’s Post Meridiem, landed Jasper a Western Canadian Music Award nomination for “Pop Artist of the Year” and an invitation to lecture at UBC’s creative writing department.
-Jasper and the band are currently preparing to release their fourth album in the fall of 2021.
+His music career began in 2007 when he played his first show on a stage he built in his backyard.
+From there, he went on to put together a seven-piece band behind him with whom he has released four albums, and performed across Canada, in Europe, and the United States.
 When he is not on stage or in the studio, Jasper serves as the Programming Director at CiTR 101.9 FM and Discorder Magazine.
-He also hosts and produces three podcasts: a performance and interview show called Noise Complaint, a curated music program called Listening Party, and a guest-curated playlist show called Phone Bill.

 Jeffrey Chan is a retired pharmacist, after an accomplished and rewarding career in the healthcare industry.
-Born and raised in Vancouver he has worked and managed pharmacies at Woodwards, Safeway, Macdonald’s Prescriptions, HBC Zellers and Target.
+Born and raised in Vancouver he has worked and managed pharmacies at Woodward’s, Safeway, Macdonald’s Prescriptions, HBC Zellers, and Target.
 He was a Director for the HBC Pharmacy Division.
-He strived for positive healthy outcomes for all his patients and has taken this passion for success to his future endeavors.
-As a patron of the arts he attends the VSO symphony, VAG events and various charitable events regularly.
-He brings this love for arts and culture to VAHMS by supporting and committing to showcasing the Asian-Canadian culture.
+He strived for positive health outcomes for all his patients and has taken this passion for success into his future endeavours.
+As a patron of the arts, he attends the VSO symphony, VAG events, and various charitable events regularly.
+He brings this love for arts and culture to VAHMS by supporting and committing to showcasing the Asian Canadian culture.
 A key player in the silent auction gala fundraiser he has contributed to its growing success in recent years.
-With his many contacts in the social landscape of the city he strives to make each VAHMS fundraiser an overwhelming success.
+With his many contacts in the social landscape of the city, he strives to make each VAHMS fundraiser an overwhelming success.